Skip to main content

 A woman crosses into Syria from Lebanon, where the escalating conflict has displaced more than a million people.
 Photo: WFP/Hussam Al Saleh

 Along with the WFP food rations they received returning to Syria, Salma and her family previously received our support as refugees in Lebanon.
 The assistance was vital, as various health ailments over the years ultimately prevented them from working.
-Her 68-year-old husband is in fragile health; her father in law is paralyzed.
+Her 68-year-old husband is in fragile health; her father in law is paralysed.
 Salma herself suffers from rheumatoid arthritis.

-“In Lebanon, our neighbors knew our struggles and supported us,” Salma says.
+“In Lebanon, our neighbours knew our struggles and supported us,” Salma says.
 In Syria, with so many vulnerable people, that’s no longer possible.
 More than a dozen family members are packed into just two rooms of her sister’s apartment.

-Salma is grateful for the WFP and other humanitarian assistance she receives - but it’s stretched to cover so many mouths, it’s not enough.
+Salma is grateful for the WFP and other humanitarian assistance she receives but it’s stretched to cover so many mouths, it’s not enough.
 The family eats only bread in the morning, she says, and drinks dirty tap water.

 “Violence in Syria, violence in Lebanon, where do we go?”
 Salma asks.
 “We must help each other survive this.”